biomedicalinformaticsgroup/Sargasso/docs/pipeline.md

 Sorting reads
 -------------

 Mapped RNA-seq reads are subsequently sorted into name order, so that, when filtering according to their true species of origin, the mappings for each read (or each read pair, in the case of paired-end reads) to each genome can be assessed together.
-Reads are sorted using the ``sambamba`` [Sambamba]_ alignment processing tool.
+Reads are sorted using the [``Sambamba``](references.md) alignment processing tool.

 Filtering reads
 ---------------